-Use Committee Charters.
+9. Use Committee Charters.

-Review Notice Requirements.
+10. Review Notice Requirements.

 Are they reasonable?
 Do they state when notice is effective under various delivery methods?
 Do they reference outdated modes of communication?
 Do they address the ability to waive notice in the event the Board needs to have an emergency meeting?

-Strike Roberts Rules.
+11. Strike Roberts Rules.

 Roberts Rules were designed for legislatures, not nonprofit boards.
 Most nonprofits don’t really use them beyond calling for a motion and a second when adopting resolutions.
 In reality, Roberts Rules is a thick book of picayune rules that very few people have a firm grasp of.
 Rather than settling disputes, they more often create them.
-We recommend ommiting references to Roberts Rules.
+We recommend omitting references to Roberts Rules.

-Consider Removal of Directors and Officers.
+12. Consider Removal of Directors and Officers.

 In our experience, by the time a majority of the Board wants to remove another director or an officer, the situation is really bad.
 Unless required by state law, provisions that give directors and officers the ability to have special notice, a hearing, be represented by a lawyer, etc. will only make the process more painful.

 Many nonprofits find it useful for notices to be sent by email and for consents and other documents to be approved by e-mail or signed electronically where permitted by state law.
 Many nonprofits also find it helpful to hold meetings by telephone or video conference.
 These options should be addressed in the Bylaws and should comply with state law.

-Periodically Review to Ensure Bylaws Match Actual Practice.
+14. Periodically Review to Ensure Bylaws Match Actual Practice.

 The bylaws should be thoroughly reviewed no less than every three years to ensure they continue to reflect current law and organizational practice.
 Ideally, the task of reviewing the bylaws should be delegated to a committee so that sufficient time and attention can be devoted to the task.